OpenDSA/OpenDSA/Doc/source/GettingStarted.rst

 at https://canvas.instructure.com.
 With your account in place, you can tell Canvas to create a course.
 The place to start is to create a course named "Test".
-You will then go back to your development environment, and create a :ref:`course configuration file <Configuration>`.
+You will then go back to your development environment, and follow the instructions on `OpenDSA-DevStack readme page <https://github.com/OpenDSA/OpenDSA-DevStack#generate-canvas-course-using-opendsa-web-interface>`_ to create a "course offering".
-You should start with one named "Test_LMSconf.json", made by copying the template in the config directory.
-You can then go to the top of the OpenDSA repository, and do ``make Test``.
 If everything worked right, then you will have populated your course on Canvas with some content.
 At this point, you are ready to learn about the parts of the system